sergio11/tvnexa_androidtv/README.md

 Through ComposeTv, I've had the opportunity to learn and explore new techniques and concepts in development.
 Umair Khalid's clear documentation and high-quality code have been instrumental in my understanding and professional growth.

+This app, **TvNexa**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />
   <img src="https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white" />